 Program storytelling time into your youth groups and small groups.
 Encourage teenagers to go do something that is story-worthy.
 Once this catches hold, it will create an unstoppable spiritual momentum in your youth group that will turn your ministry from theoretical to practical in an emotionally engaging way.

 I think of Mr. Bill in Castle Rock, Colorado.
-He is a youth leader and one of our Dare 2 Share Certified Trainers.
+He's been a youth leader and one of our Dare 2 Share Gospel Advancing leaders for years.
 Every week he leaves time at the end of youth group for teenagers to come up and ring the bell (yes, a literal bell!)
 Then these teenagers tell the story of someone they've reached or are seeking to reach with the hope of Jesus Christ.

 During this weekly storytelling time, many powerful stories have been shared, tears have been shed and prayer requests have gone out.
-The momentum in his youth ministry is palpable as a result.
+The momentum in his youth ministry has been palpable over the years as a result.
 One of the biggest reasons is because he has taken time to build a story-telling culture and implemented a simple strategy (ringing the bell) to support it!

 What are some other simple ways to vastly improve your youth ministry program?